When I started thinking about writing about the Expert grill charcoal models I almost changed my mind.

 Adjustable charcoal pan

-This is a feature you normally only see on higher-priced charcoal grills.
-You can adjust the height of the plate where the charcoal is sitting on and this opens the option for lower or higher the temperature under your meat.
+This is a feature you normally only see on higher-priced, and better charcoal grills.
+You can adjust the height of the plate where the charcoal is sitting and this opens the option for lower or higher the temperature under your meat.

 There are a few more features of the Expert grill 24-inch charcoal grill that are worth mentioning.